rafaelsilverioit/fbsearch/README.md

 ## Description

-FacebookSearch module is part of a Early Warning System called GT-EWS which focus on prevent and detect security threats.
+FacebookSearch module is part of an Early Warning System called GT-EWS which focus on prevent and detect security threats.

 The main achievement of GT-EWS in its first stage (November, 2014 - October, 2015) was to delivery a prototype of an Early Warning System (EWS) that anticipates security events and incidents against network and computer systems located at RNP (Brazilian NREN).